SonyaMoisset/MOOC-DESIGN-Web-Design-for-Everybody-Specialization/README.md

 - Finished Week 4 | Validating Form Data in Course 3 | Interactivity with JavaScript

 ### 15/03/2016
 - Finished Week 1 | Week One: Style with Responsive Design in Course 4 | Advanced Styling with Responsive Design
+- Finished Week 2 | Week Two: Basic Concepts in Course 4 | Advanced Styling with Responsive Design